XRPLF/xrpl-dev-portal/content/exchange_to_gateway.md

 ### With Cold Wallets ###

-You may also enable `RequireAuth` for your cold wallet if you do not want unknown Ripple accounts to hold the currency your gateway issues.
-We feel this is *not necessary* in most cases.
+You may also enable `RequireAuth` for your cold wallet in order to use the [Authorized Accounts](#authorized-accounts) feature.
+Enabling the RequireAuth flag for a cold wallet is the same as [with hot wallets](#with-hot-wallets).

-If you use RequireAuth on your cold wallet, then processing customer deposits (and allowing other customers to trade in your issuances) requires an additional step, to authorize customers' trust lines to hold your currency.

-You must authorize trust lines using the same cold wallet account that issues the currency, which unfortunately means an increased risk exposure for that account.
-Before users can deposit their ACME funds to Ripple or trade for ACME funds, they must have their trust lines approved:

-1. ACME publishes its cold wallet address to users.
-2. Alice extends a trust line from her Ripple account to ACME's cold wallet, indicating that she is willing to hold ACME's issuances.
-3. ACME's cold wallet sends a transaction authorizing Alice's trust line.
+If ACME decides to use Authorized Accounts, ACME creates an interface for users to get their Ripple trust lines authorized by ACME's cold account.
+After Alice has extended a trust line to ACME from her Ripple account, she goes through the interface on ACME's website to require ACME authorize her trust line.
+ACME confirms that it has validated Alice's identity information, and then sends a TrustSet transaction to authorize Alice's trust line.

-The following is an example of a TrustSet transaction to authorize the (customer) account rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn to hold issuances from the (cold wallet) account rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW:
+The following is an example of using the [Grant Trustline](ripple-rest.html#grant-trustline) method in Ripple-REST to authorize the (customer) account rf1BiGeXwwQoi8Z2ueFYTEXSwuJYfV2Jpn to hold issuances from the (cold wallet) account rsA2LpzuawewSBQXkiju3YQTMzW13pAAdW:

 Request: